shantanuo/easyboto/README.md

 x.deleteSnapshot('name_of_snap')

-9) Download snapshot data in csv format

-x.snapshotDown('/var/www/html/new_email360_panel/abcx121xxx.csv')

 ## Redshift Query management ##

-10) Execute any Redshift query
+9) Execute any Redshift query

 x.runQuery('select * from school1_oct_sending limit 10')

 ## EC2 management ##

-11) list all ec2 instances an images in default region (us-eash N. Virginia)
+10) list all ec2 instances an images in default region (us-eash N. Virginia)

 x.showEc2()

 x.ShowImages()

-12) Create an ec2 instance.
+11) Create an ec2 instance.

 x.startEc2()

-13) Terminate ec2 instance.
+12) Terminate ec2 instance.

 x.deleteEc2('instance_id')

-14) Terminate all ec2 instances.
+13) Terminate all ec2 instances.

 This does not actually delete all EC2 instances for security reasons.
 It shows the command to do so :)